ChemCryst/crystals/newdocs/crystals/intro.rst

 \\SET MIRROR state
 ------------------

+Mirroring input line to the output devices.

-   If 'state' = ON, then all input is reflected in the monitor or list file.
+   If 'state' = ON, then all input is reflected in the monitor and list file.
-   If 'state' = OFF, monitoring.
-   is suppressed.
-Any change made to the monitoring state applies only to the current level of USE file and any
-   USE file called by it.
+   If 'state' = OFF, mirroring of input  is suppressed.
+Any change made to the mirroring state apply only to the current level of USE file and any    USE file called by it.

 -----------------
 \\SET PAGE length